 Good lighting can make or break a home.
 Natural light is ideal, as it makes any space feel more airy, inviting and warm.
 However, smaller spaces tend to feature small or no windows, which can make these rooms gloomy and unwelcoming.
 We recommend overcoming these challenges by investing in smart tasteful lighting solutions like table lamps with warm yellow light, which can give a small space a cosy ambiance.

 If you’re lacking in natural light, large mirrors can help to bounce light across a room.
 Mirrors also manipulate perspective by making small spaces appear slightly bigger than they actually are.
 We suggest outfitting your small spaces with many large mirrors to increase spaciousness in your home.
+Red, blue, yellow, and green are the best light colors to light the minds that mean, these colors boost thinking and mood.

 Don’t be afraid to take risks